domwxyz/marxist-tv/README.md

 - `section`: A category for organizing content (e.g., "RCA", "RCI", "RCP")

 The application will automatically load channels from this file on startup.

+### Initial Load Settings

+By default, the application fetches the complete video history on first run.
+You can adjust this in `backend/main.py`:

+- `FETCH_ALL_ON_INITIAL = True` - Fetch entire channel history (default)
+- `UPDATE_INTERVAL = 1800` - Update interval in seconds (default: 30 minutes)

+## Production Deployment

+For production deployment on a VPS or cloud server:

+1. Build the frontend: `npm run build`
+2. Set up a reverse proxy with Nginx
+3. Run the backend with a process manager like systemd
+4. Configure SSL with Let's Encrypt

 ## License